BoPengAI/A-Matter-of-Mind/_posts/2022-01-01-a-measure-of-general-intelligence.markdown

 ### Special Intelligence vs General Intelligence

 Tremendous strides have been made in AI in recent years.
-Vast majority of the advances are in what I’d call Special Intelligence (SI), the type of model with a pre-defined set of goals, an optimization problem expressed in general as argmax.
+But vast majority of the advances are in what Special Intelligence (SI), the type of model with a pre-defined set of goals, an optimization problem expressed in general as argmax.
 The set of goals is defined in either the code or the training data, or often a combination of both.

 Some very interesting results have been achieved in expanding the goal set without rewriting the code.
 DeepMind’s [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules]) has learned several games without prior knowledge of the rules or even representation of the game in focus.
 Transfer learning has made many exciting progress.
 However, the goal set is still likely limited by the model design, e.g., open (all information are out in the open) vs closed games, open-ended vs close-ended, fixed vs flexible rule sets.